Reading time: 7 min.

 There are three major types of hair shedding:

-• Exogen — normal hair shedding that occurs as part of the hair growth cycle
+• Exogen — Normal hair shedding that occurs as part of a healthy hair growth cycle.

 The mechanism that causes normal hair shedding isn’t conclusively known.
-Some researchers suggest that new hairs push old hairs out of the follicle to make way for new growth.
-But more recent research suggests cells of the hair root actually send signals to the follicle to stimulate exogen [3].
+Some researchers suggest that new hairs push old hairs out of the hair follicle to make way for new growth.
+However, more recent research suggests cells of the hair root actually send signals to the hair follicle to stimulate exogen [3].

 The terms hair shedding and hair loss are often used interchangeably.
-But they usually refer to slightly different processes.
+However, these terms usually refer to slightly different processes, so there are some differences between hair shedding vs hair loss.

-Hair shedding can refer to normal hair fall, as well as hair loss caused by medication, hair loss treatments, and seasonal changes.
-It often means there’s a chance the hair will regrow by itself.
+Hair shedding can refer to normal hair falling out, as well as hair loss caused by medication, hair loss treatments, and seasonal changes.
+It often means there’s a chance the hair will regrow by itself and the hair loss is only temporary.

-Hair loss, meanwhile, usually refers to longer term conditions (such as pattern baldness and alopecia areata) that can be permanent.
-Hair shedding often becomes hair loss if you develop noticeable bald patches, or your hair doesn’t grow back within a few months.
+Hair loss, meanwhile, usually refers to longer-term conditions (such as pattern baldness and alopecia areata) that can be permanent.
+For men, hair shedding often becomes hair loss if you develop noticeable bald patches whereas hair loss in women presents as widespread hair thinning.
+In both cases, if your hair falls out and doesn’t grow back within a few months then you may be suffering from a long-term hair loss condition.

 How long does hair shedding last?